VisTR: Visualizations as Representations for Time-series Table Reasoning: Evaluation

-In the second case, we demonstrate the workflow of mining relationships between data change patterns of different variables.
-A student, Emily, is seeking the correlations between different air pollutants.
-The used air pollutant dataset includes the daily air quality metrics from January 1, 2017 to December 31, 2018, which is collected by the Beijing US Embassy\footnote{https://aqicn.org/city/beijing/us-embassy/cn/}.
+In the second usage scenario, we illustrate a hypothetical workflow in which a student, Emily, explores correlations between different air pollutants using \tool.
+The used air pollutant dataset \jn{comprises} daily air quality metrics from January 1, 2017, to December 31, 2018, collected by the Beijing U.S. Embassy\footnote{https://aqicn.org/city/beijing/us-embassy/cn/}.
 The data includes variables of Date, PM25, O3, temperature, and relative humidity, which provides insights into the fluctuations in air quality and correlations between air pollutants.
 Emily first loads the pollutant data into \tool, which generates a multi-line chart with each line representing a variable.
 In the backend, \tool generates a total of 102,787 visualization references, of which 40,243 are stored in Chroma after pruning.

-Figure \ref{fig:case2} illustrates Emily's analysis process using \tool to explore the multivariate data.
+Figure~\ref{fig:case2} illustrates Emily's analysis process using \tool to explore the multivariate data.

-\begin{itemize} \item \textbf{Free Exploration.} To obtain the typical data change patterns of pollutants, Emily selects four pollutant indicators, \emph{PM25, O3, temperature}, and \emph{relative humidity}, and obtains their typical change patterns in the {\tt Pattern View}.
-She notices that all the four indicators exhibit obvious daily fluctuations.
+\begin{itemize} \item \textbf{Free Exploration.} To obtain the typical data change patterns of pollutants, Emily selects four pollutant indicators, \emph{PM25, O3, temperature}, and \emph{relative humidity}, and obtains the change patterns in {\tt Pattern View}.
+She notices that all four indicators exhibit obvious daily fluctuations.
 Specifically, PM25 exhibits a `zigzag pattern with varying amplitudes.', indicative of its dynamic nature and daily variability.
 Similarly, a typical pattern of O3 is `An irregular zigzag pattern with an overall fluctuating trend.', further highlighting the pronounced daily jitters in pollutant levels.
 These observations motivate Emily to explore the relationship between these pollutant indicators over a long time interval.